Laravel-Backpack/docs/4.0/base-widgets.md

 <a name="using-widget-types-from-packages"></a>
-## Using a Widget Type from a Pacakge
+## Using a Widget Type from a Package

 You can choose the view namespace when loading a widget: